william5647/Git-Commands/README.md

 ## Push File and Folder into remote repository
 1. `git push origin master`

+## Creating a local working copy of an existing remote repository
+1. Cloning files and folder from the remote repository `git clone "remote repo link"`

 ## Branching
 1. Creating a new branch `git branch "branchname"` <br\>